Frequently Asked Questions (FAQ)

 Q8.
 What happens after I send my demo to Axent Recordings?

 Once your demo is sent to Axent Recordings, you’ll receive an automated acknowledgment confirming receipt.
-Your demo then enters Axent’s A&R review process and is evaluated in stages based on merit and fit.
+Your demo then enters Axent Recordings’ A&R review process and is evaluated in stages based on merit and fit.

-If selected for feedback or progression, you’ll be contacted via official Axent emails; otherwise, you’ll be informed if the demo is not moving forward.
+If your demo is selected for feedback or progression, you’ll be contacted by the A&R team via email; otherwise, you’ll be informed if the demo is not moving forward.

-Feedback is provided at the discretion of Axent’s A&R team and is not guaranteed for every demo.
-A demo can receive feedback for a maximum of three (3) rounds across all stages combined.
+A&R feedback is provided solely at the discretion of Axent Recordings’ A&R team and is not guaranteed for every demo.
+A demo may receive a maximum of three (3) feedback rounds in total, across all review stages combined.

-Once three feedback rounds are completed, the demo is considered invalid, and no further reviews or revisions are accepted.
+Upon completion of three feedback rounds, the demo is deemed closed and no further reviews, revisions, or resubmissions will be accepted.

 Q12.
 Can I send follow-up emails asking for demo updates?

-No. Follow-up emails regarding demo status are not encouraged.
-Axent Recordings reviews demos in a structured process, and repeated follow-ups do not speed up evaluation.
+Follow-up emails regarding demo status are not encouraged.
+The A&R team reviews demos in a structured process, and repeated follow-ups do not speed up evaluation.

-If your demo moves forward or requires feedback, the A&R team will contact you directly via the official email channels.
+If your demo moves forward or requires feedback, the A&R team will contact you directly via email.

 Q13.
 Can I send the same demo multiple times to Axent Recordings?

-No. Sending the same demo multiple times is not allowed.
-Each demo is reviewed once and may receive up to three feedback rounds in total, as per policy.
+Submitting the same demo multiple times is not permitted as each demo is evaluated once.
+If selected for progression, it may receive up to three (3) feedback rounds in total, in accordance with policy.

 Q15.
 Are Axent Radar releases treated differently from main label releases?